 - eat nothing but mashed potatoes on Thanksgiving day, or nothing but cranberry sauce?

-- eat pumpkin pie or pecan pie?
+- eat an entire pumpkin pie or a whole apple pie?

 - eat too much dessert and feel yucky, or skip dessert completely?